mnr/writing-wip/dimensions_living_book/greta.md

 Greta and I conversed over the phone a year before I met her in person.
 I had returned from a trip and wanted to follow up on a potential romance with Janell Ross, but didn't have her phone number.
 This was before the internet, so I went to a phone booth and called directory assistance - 411 for those who don't remember the number.

 "Directory assistance," said the operator.
-This was a real person - not a recording, not an AI.
+This was a real person—not a recording, not an AI.
 "What city are you calling?"

-"Um, Neilsville, Wisconsin?"
-I had a letter with a return address of Neilsville, so I assumed I could reach her there.
+"Um, Neillsville, Wisconsin?"
+I had a letter with a return address of Neillsville, so I assumed I could reach her there.
 "I'm looking for Janell Ross."

 "I don't have a Janell Ross.
 I do have a Eugene Ross.
 I can connect you with that number."

 "That works."
 The phone clicked and rang.
 A voice answered.

-"This is Greta," says the voice on the phone.
+"This is Greta," said the voice on the phone.

-"Hi Greta," I say.
+"Hi Greta," I replied.
 "I don't think you know me, but I'm trying to call Janell.
 Can I get her phone number?"

-Greta doesn't ask me if I'm a stalker, or suggest I could give her *my* phone number and she would pass it to Janell, or anything related to protecting her daughter from miscreants.
-She doesn't pause before giving me Janell's phone number in Green Bay, Wisconsin.
+Greta didn't ask me if I was a stalker, or suggest I could give her *my* phone number and she would pass it to Janell, or anything related to protecting her daughter from miscreants.
+She didn't pause before giving me Janell's phone number in Green Bay, Wisconsin.
 It didn't occur to me she should be a bit less trusting than she was.

 That's Greta.

 ## Meeting Greta

 I first met Greta when I was twenty-four years old.
 Janell, who is now my favorite wife, introduced me to her family.
 I was too self-confident to be nervous about how they might feel about me.
 As long as I didn't smoke pot in the living room after dinner, I would get high marks.
-(I could make a funny comment about a "high Mark" - as in a *stoned* Mark - but I'll resist the temptation.)

 I knew nothing about Neillsville until I went there with Janell.
 We drove into town and I started laughing.